 ROSCOE - What started as a crazy idea for a fundraiser for the Epilepsy Foundation of North/Central Illinois, Iowa, & Nebraska, has become a signature event for people of Roscoe and the surrounding area that enjoy a little bit of dirty fun.

 For the over 30 years, the Epilepsy Foundation’s Mud Volleyball tournament has brought mud, fun and people to Roscoe.
-The 32nd annual event will be held in at Riverside Park in Roscoe on Saturday August, 9.

 “This whole thing started when a friend of mine ended up playing a volleyball game in the rain.
 He came back from that tournament and said, ‘I have a great idea for a fundraiser.’,” said Vic Verni, executive director for the Epilepsy Foundation.
 “I told him he was crazy, but gave it a shot.
 It is hard to believe that was 30 years ago.”

 The first Mud Volleyball tournament was held with 32 teams next to the True Value Hardware store located at 5506 Elevator Road in Roscoe in 1982.

 “We didn’t even think that we were going to have enough teams for the tournament.
 We almost canceled it at the last minute,” said Verni, who has been with the Epilepsy Foundation for the past 37 years.
 “I’m sure glad we didn’t cancel after seeing what it has grown into.”

 The tournament has grown to include up to 340 teams, with 34 courts and over 5,000 people in attendance, and according to Roscoe Chamber of Commerce Executive Director Mickey Heinzeroth, you have to see it to believe it.